211 Would You Rather Questions [Funny, Hard & Weird]

 173. Would you rather be the planner in your group or the person everyone calls last-minute?

 174. Would you rather take one big risk at 30 or one big risk at 60?
-LearnClash split: 55/45 at 30.
-Players over 45 picked 60 more often than younger players expected.
+Risk at 30 edges ahead.
+But players over 45 reach for 60 far more often than the younger crowd would ever guess.

 175. Would you rather have your calendar respect your energy or your bank account respect your effort?